Fair Oaks Ortho

 The condition Skier’s Thumb, also called Gamekeepers Thumb, results from acute injury of the ulnar collateral ligament (UCL) in your thumb.
 This frequently happens to skiers who fall on their outstretched hand or during skiing accidents when the skier falls without releasing the ski pole.
 Their thumb gets violently pulled away from the index finger and can stretch or tear the UCL.
 These ligaments are strong, flexible, fibrous connective tissues that connect bone to bone.
-The UCL is the main ligament, located on the inner base of your thumb, and it stabilizes the metacarpophalangeal (MCP) joint.
+The UCL is the main ligament located on the inner base of your thumb, and it stabilizes the metacarpophalangeal (MCP) joint.

 This type of injury can cause the UCL to be strained or torn (wholly or partially).
 This produces a weakened or inability to grasp or pinch the motion of the thumb.